sccn/sccn.github.io/Graveyard/Compiling_EEGLAB_Technical_note_for_developers.md

 -   Download and install git and git manager software.
 In the current setup, [Git for Windows](https://gitforwindows.org/) has been used.
 -   Setup the EEGLAB git repository in the git bash.
-For this use, the same code used as in the Mac and Ubuntu compliations -- but from the Git Bash terminal.
+For this use, the same code used as in the Mac and Ubuntu compilations -- but from the Git Bash terminal.

 ``` powershell